Skip to content

 When a larger standard deduction went into effect in 2018, fewer people itemized because people itemize only when itemizing would result in a deduction larger than the standard deduction.
 Thus, fewer people were eligible for the tax incentive of giving.

-What is the Ideal Policy?
+What is the ideal policy?

-The Nonprofit Alliance (TNPA) calls on Congress to make the Universal Charitable Deduction a permanent provision in the Tax Code and to increase the $600 married/$300 single taxpayer cap on the Universal Charitable Deduction.
+TNPA calls on Congress to make the Universal Charitable Deduction a permanent provision in the Tax Code and to increase the $600 married/$300 single taxpayer cap on the Universal Charitable Deduction.

-Recent Activity
+Recent activity

-In March of 2020, the $2.2 trillion CARES Act of 2020 was signed into law, including a universal charitable deduction of $300 per taxpayer regardless of whether filing as an individual or married for the tax year 2020.
+In March 2020, the $2.2 trillion CARES Act of 2020 was signed into law, establishing a universal charitable deduction of $300 per taxpayer, regardless of whether filing as an individual or married, for the tax year 2020.
+Then, in December 2020, the $900 billion Consolidated Appropriations Act of 2021 was signed into law.
+This act included an increase for 2021 in the Universal Charitable Deduction for married couples filing jointly to $600.
+TNPA was a leading voice in the effort to enact this important deduction.

-The level of the universal deduction in the legislation is more of an “aspirational” number, with the immediate focus again being on reinstating the deduction at $600 for married couples and $300 for single filers as was the case when the current legislation expired on December 31, 2021.
-Over the long term, TNPA’s ultimate goal is to eventually increase the size of the deduction from the $600/$300 level, and importantly, make it permanent.
+The legislation’s universal deduction level is an aspirational number.
+The immediate focus is reinstating the deduction at $600 for married couples and $300 for single filers, as with the legislation that expired at the end of 2021.
+TNPA’s ultimate goal is to increase the size of the deduction from the $600/$300 level and, importantly, make it permanent.

 Who are key players?